Another-DevX/ETH-Trifecta/README.md

 ## 🔒 How It Works

 1. **📤 Bank Intent Submission**
    Any bank creates a **signed transaction intent**, encrypts it, and uploads it to a smart contract on Ethereum using **any wallet**.
-No KYC, no whitelists — Matcha is permissionless by design.
+No whitelists — Matcha is permissionless by design.

 2. **🛡️ TEE Event Listener**
    The TEE continuously monitors blockchain events.
-When a new transaction intent is posted, it pulls the data directly from the smart contract storage.
+When a new transaction intent is posted, it pulls the data directly from the smart contract storage (encrypted with TEE public's key).

 3. **✅ Enclave Verification & Execution**
    Inside the secure enclave, Matcha verifies the intent: